acrawford73/stream-download/README.md

 # Stream Download

 Purpose: To archive or scrape video from the web.
+Tested with Dlive.tv.

 Description: The tool downloads non-DRM ABR video files from CDNs based on the M3U8 playlist.
 It can combine all downloaded video \*.ts files into a single specified \*.ts file.